great-northern-diver/loon/website/md/UI.md

 `Shift`.
 Sometimes operating systems use some of these modifier keys for system functions and hence wont pass their respective key events to `Tk`.
-Also, different operating systems generate different events for the mouse ScrollWheel.
-If you experience problems with the above mentioned gestures please try each gesture on the eventutil below and let me know which events get generated for a particular gesture:
+Also, different operating systems generate different events for the mouse scroll wheel.
+If you experience problems with the above mentioned gestures please try each gesture on the eventutil below and [let me know](mailto:adrian@waddell.ch) which events do no get generated on your system:

 In `Tcl`